williamouyang/okta.github.io/_source/docs/api/resources/oidc.md

 WWW-Authenticate: Bearer error="insufficient_scope", error_description="The access token must provide access to at least one of these scopes - profile, email, address or phone"
 ~~~

-### Create token
+### Create Token
 {:.api .api-operation}

 <span class="api-uri-template api-uri-get"><span class="api-label">POST</span> /oauth2/v1/token</span>
+TODO: This isn't in postman.
+Mysti couldn't test.(too many tokens in postman to trust search).

 The API takes an authorization code or a refresh token as the grant type and returns back an access token, id token and a refresh token.

-####Request parameters
+####Request Parameters

-The following parameters can be posted as a part of the url encoded form values to the API.
+The following parameters can be posted as a part of the URL-encoded form values to the API.

 Parameter          | Description                                                                                         | Type       |
 -------------------+-----------------------------------------------------------------------------------------------------+------------|